top of page

 Bladder Cancer

+Bladder cancer is the sixth most commonly diagnosed cancer in the US but is rarely discussed among the general public.
+According to the American Cancer Society, more than 70,000 Americans are diagnosed with bladder cancer each year.
 Bladder cancer is more common among men than women.
 Incidence of the disease increases with age; people over the age of 70 are two to three times more likely to develop the disease than individuals between the ages of 30-54.

 Cigarette smoking is a contributing factor of more than 50 percent of bladder cancer cases.
-Other causes and risk factors of the disease include: Age, chronic bladder inflammation, diet high in saturated fat, exposure to second-hand smoke, family history, exposure to carcinogens in the workplace, certain medications, and infection of Schistosoma haematobium parasite.
+Other causes and risk factors of the disease include age, chronic bladder inflammation, diet high in saturated fat, exposure to second-hand smoke, family history, exposure to carcinogens in the workplace, certain medications, and infection of Schistosoma haematobium parasite.

 Symptoms